supershaneski/openai-assistants-api-multi-user-sample/README.md

 Then, copy `.env.example` and rename it to `.env`.

-Now, if you edit the `SERVER_HOST` from `localhost` to actual IP Address, you also need to edit `VITE_SERVER_IPADDRESS` to that value.
+Now, if you edit the `SERVER_HOST` from `localhost` to actual IP Address when you setup your server, you also need to edit `VITE_SERVER_IPADDRESS` to that value.
 Leave the port numbers as is.

 ```
 VITE_SERVER_IPADDRESS=localhost